root-project/root/docbook/users-guide/WritingGUI.md

 Picture buttons are usually rectangular in shape with an icon or graphics label.
-These buttons may appear alone or placed in a group at the window’s top or side.
+These buttons may appear alone or placed in a group at the window's top or side.
 They are most frequently used to quickly access commands, many of which are normally accessed through the tool bar.
 For example, the picture buttons below can be used to provide different styles of a histogram drawing.